GiuseppeTumminello/Spring-PolandSalaryCalculator-Gradle/README.md

-If the user wants to participate to the statistic add on the url the departmentName and jobTitleId, the endpoint is accessible via http://localhost:8080/calculate/<grossSalaryMonthly>?departmentName=<departmentName>&jobTitleId=<id> and replace Repalce <grossSalaryAmount> with your salary, <departmentName> with the department name listed below and the <jobTitleId> with the jobTitleId listed below, example of endpoint:
+If the user wants to participate to the statistic add on the url the departmentName and jobTitleId, the endpoint is accessible via http://localhost:8080/calculate/{grossSalaryMonthly}?departmentName={departmentName}&jobTitleId={id} and replace {grossSalaryAmount} with your salary, {departmentName} with the department name listed below and the {jobTitleId} with the jobTitleId listed below, example of endpoint:
   * http://localhost:8080/calculate/6000?departmentName=finance&jobTitleId=9

 After provided the parameter, the API will return the following response body: